 - Gannett Starts Another Round of Staff Cuts — The New York Times

 Are layoffs the only thing happening right now in the media?
 We believe that it is not the case.
-We are always on the lookout for new questions and it would be amazing if we could help you, the reader, answer some of these questions, using our data.
+We are always on the lookout for new questions, and it would be amazing if we could help you, the reader, answer some of these questions using our data.

 The future of our market research

-Our second main consideration is that we need to take care of our internal biases and insufficiencies.
+Our second main consideration is to take care of our internal biases and insufficiencies.
 For example, we are aware that we might have over-indexed English-speaking newsrooms in the USA and Canada and, perhaps, missed the opportunity of including Spanish-speaking newsrooms or other key newsrooms in Latin America, Southeast Asia, or Africa.

 We would love to turn this database into an actual resource for all of you.
 So, please, help us answer YOUR questions!
 What should we look out for?
 What should we keep track of?
 Is your media organization already included in the database?
 Let’s talk!